tonybaloney/tonybaloney.github.io/blog/django-on-azure-beyond-hello-world.md

 1. A staging environment running the P1V2 App Service Plan (or above)
 2. A production environment running one or more P2V2 (or above) App Service Plans

 Most web applications are memory-hungry before they are CPU-hungry, which is why I recommend the P2V2 for production.
-Running a P1V2 just for staging might be an excessive cost for some, so you can either stop the image outside of testing cycles, or drop this down to a slower app plan.
+Running a P1V2 just for staging might be a high cost for some, so you can either stop the image outside of testing cycles or drop this down to a slower app plan.

 During this tutorial, we will make major optimizations to our application to get the most out of each instance.